marcoparello/CTF-Writeups/n00bzCTF-2024/Rev/Brain.md

 >+++++++++++[<++++++++++>-]<[-]>++++++++[<++++++>-]<[-]>++++++++[<++++++>-]<[-]>++++++++++++++[<+++++++>-]<[-]>+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++[<++>-]<[-]>+++++++++++++++++++++++++++++++++++++++++[<+++>-]<[-]>+++++++[<+++++++>-]<[-]>+++++++++++++++++++[<+++++>-]<[-]>+++++++++++[<+++++++++>-]<[-]>+++++++++++++[<++++>-]<[-]>+++++++++++[<++++++++++>-]<[-]>+++++++++++++++++++[<+++++>-]<[-]>+++++++++++[<+++++++++>-]<[-]>++++++++[<++++++>-]<[-]>++++++++++[<++++++++++>-]<[-]>+++++++++++++++++[<+++>-]<[-]>+++++++++++++++++++[<+++++>-]<[-]>+++++++[<+++++++>-]<[-]>+++++++++++[<++++++++++>-]<[-]>+++++++++++++++++++[<+++++>-]<[-]>++++++++++++++[<+++++++>-]<[-]>+++++++++++++++++++[<++++++>-]<[-]>+++++++++++++[<++++>-]<[-]>+++++++[<+++++++>-]<[-]>+++++++++++[<++++++++++>-]<[-]>+++++++++++++++++[<++++++>-]<[-]>+++++++[<++++++>-]<[-]>+++++++++++[<+++++++++>-]<[-]>+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++[<+>-]<[-]>+++++++++++[<+++>-]<[-]>+++++++++++++++++++++++++[<+++++>-]<[-]
 ```

-Since the challenge was called Brain and the file is named `bf.txt`, I could reasonably conclude that the langauge in `bf.txt` is the brainfuck coding langauge (I am not making this up that is what the actual title of the langauge is called.
-It's a "joke" coding langugae, not meant to ever be used seriously.
-It's more like "look at this crazy langauge I made").
+Since the challenge was called Brain and the file is named `bf.txt`, I could reasonably conclude that the langauge in `bf.txt` is the Brainfuck coding langauge (I am not making this up that is what the actual title of the langauge is called).

-So, I used `kvbc.github.io/bf-ide/` brainfuck IDE, which allows me to set breakpoints.
+So, I used `kvbc.github.io/bf-ide/`'s Brainfuck IDE, which allowed me to set breakpoints.
 I also used the "beautify" feature to make the code more readable, which resulted in:

 ```txt
 >+++++++++++